What to Research Before a Job Interview

 Evaluating an Offer with Your Research

 Compare the offer to the expectations you documented in your one-pager.
-Check whether proposed responsibilities, compensation, mobility support, and timelines match the context you uncovered.
-If discrepancies exist, use your research as the basis for constructive negotiation: cite comparable data and restate the outcomes you’ll achieve.
+Check whether proposed responsibilities, compensation, mobility support and timelines match the context you uncovered.
+If discrepancies exist, use your research as the basis for constructive negotiation: cite comparable data and restate the outcomes you will deliver.

 Revisions and Templates

-Accelerate your interview preparation with a structured career confidence course that teaches you both the mindset and mechanics of high-stakes interviews.
+Accelerate your interview preparation with a structured career-confidence course that teaches both the mindset and mechanics of high-stakes interviews.

-If you want immediate, practical templates to polish your documents before a big interview, the free templates mentioned earlier will save time and keep your materials aligned with your research.
+If you want immediate, practical templates to polish your documents before a big interview, the free templates mentioned above will save time and keep your materials aligned with your research.

-For individualized help mapping research to a clear career and mobility roadmap, schedule a one-on-one discovery conversation to clarify your priorities and action steps.
+For individualised help mapping research to a clear career and mobility roadmap, schedule a one-on-one discovery conversation to clarify your priorities and action steps.

 Conclusion

 What to research before a job interview is not a long checklist of trivia; it is a focused strategy that turns information into influence.
-Prioritize role expectations, company strategy, stakeholder context, and mobility realities.
-Convert that intelligence into a concise StoryBank, an outcome proposition for the first 90 days, and a short one‑page cheat sheet you can use right before the interview.
-Practice those stories in mock interviews, test your technology if remote, and follow up with researched, strategic thank-you messages.
+Prioritise role expectations, company strategy, stakeholder context and mobility realities.
+Convert that intelligence into a concise StoryBank, an outcome proposition for the first 90 days and a short one-page cheat-sheet you can use right before the interview.
+Practice those stories in mock interviews, test your technology if remote and follow up with researched, strategic thank-you messages.

-Ready to build a personalized roadmap that blends career growth with global mobility?
-Book your free discovery call to clarify priorities, align your interview strategy, and create an action plan that moves you forward.
+Ready to build a personalised roadmap that blends career growth with global mobility?
+Book your free discovery call to clarify priorities, align your interview strategy, and create an action-plan that moves you forward.

 author avatar